-A quick telephone call and a letter from you could save us all time later on and will reduce the number of unexplained absences we have to resolve.
+A quick telephone call, message on Study Bugs and an email could save us all time later on and will reduce the number of unexplained absences we have to resolve.

 Lastly, holidays during term time should not be taken.
-All holidays, unless in very exceptional circumstances, will be unauthorised and may be liable for a Penalty Notice which is a fine of £60.00 per parent/carer per child rising to £120.00 if not paid within 21 days.
-Once the fine has risen to £120.00, parents/carers only have a further 7 days to pay, after which the LA will consider taking legal action through the Magistrates Court.
+All holidays, unless in very exceptional circumstances, will be unauthorised and may be liable for a fine which, as of September 2024, is a fine of £80.00 per parent/carer per child rising to £160.00 if not paid within 21 days.
+Once the fine has risen to £160.00, parents/carers only have a further 7 days to pay, after which the LA will consider taking legal action through the Magistrates Court.

 Any medical/dental appointments should be made outside of school times, wherever possible.
-If a student has an unavoidable absence due to a medical/dental appointment we will require evidence of this in order for it to be an authorised absence.
+If a student has an unavoidable absence due to a medical/dental appointment, we will require evidence of this in order for it to be an authorised absence.